I've done so many bad things it hurts

 Tropes about Sinéad O'Connor and her work:

-- Abusive Parents: "Fire On Babylon" from Universal Mother is about her abusive mother.
+- Abusive Parents: "Troy" from The Lion and the Cobra and "Fire On Babylon" from Universal Mother are about her abusive mother.

 - Cover Album: Am I Not Your Girl? (standards and torch songs), Throw Down Your Arms (classic reggae songs), Sean-Nós Nua (Irish folk songs), and her contributions to Red Hot + Blue (Cole Porter, "You Do Something To Me") and Red Hot + Rhapsody (George Gershwin, "Someone To Watch Over Me").